WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_controlHub/dep_controlHub_orgTemplates.md

     !!!
 Success

-        Congrats you have now viewed an org-wide configuration template.
-Now every time a new device is added to this organization by default the settings from org-wide defaults will be applied. be set to on unless a more specific location or device configuration supersedes it.
+        Congratulations!
+You’ve just viewed an organization-wide configuration template.
+From now on, whenever a new device is added to this organization, the org-wide default settings will be applied automatically.
+These settings will remain in effect unless overridden by a more specific location or device configuration.

         <figure markdown="span">
             ![Congrats](images/4-3-8.png){ width="300" }